endulum/express-ts/README.md

 ## Todo
 - Consider adding JWT refreshing
-- Allow users to change their username and password
 - Enforce user `username` length and character validation on both model and controller
 - Enable server to run outside of testing
 - Create Frontend Template repo and link here